bnb-chain/BEPs/BEP70.md

 This BEP describes a proposal for listing and trading BUSD pairs without explicit dependency on the native token BNB.

 ## 2. Abstract
-BUSD, as one of the most influential stable coins worldwide and the most dominant stable coin on Binance Chain, is playing an important role for trading and communicating with fiat currencies.
-Listing and trading BUSD pairs on Binance Chain will facilitate token owners and exchange traders, making the markets more liquid and healthier.
+BUSD, as one of the most influential stable coins worldwide and the most dominant stable coin on BNB Beacon Chain, is playing an important role for trading and communicating with fiat currencies.
+Listing and trading BUSD pairs on BNB Beacon Chain will facilitate token owners and exchange traders, making the markets more liquid and healthier.

-However, on Binance Chain now, if you want to trade between your token and BUSD , you must firstly list a trading pair between BNB and the token you have, which could be unnecessary sometimes.
+However, on BNB Beacon Chain now, if you want to trade between your token and BUSD , you must firstly list a trading pair between BNB and the token you have, which could be unnecessary sometimes.

 This BEP proposes the solutions for listing and trading BUSD pairs without explicit dependency on BNB.